St Helier: Early St Helier

 The street layout of the medieval town is difficult to determine, as there are no detailed street maps.
 A 1563 map shows a group of buildings huddled behind the town church, with an axis - likely either King Street or the Royal Square - through the centre.
-It is believed that the Royal Square, which was initially the town's market square, became entirely encircled with buildings by 1550.
-At this time, the line of King Street and Queen Street were established, extending from Charing Cross (the outlet of Le Grand Douet) and Snow Hill.
+It is believed that the Royal Square ("place du Marché"), which was initially the town's market square, became entirely encircled with buildings by 1550.
+At this time, the line of King Street ("rue de Derrière") and Queen Street ("rue du Milieu") were established, extending from Charing Cross ("la Pompe du bas", the outlet of Le Grand Douet) and Snow Hill ("Pompe de haut").

 St Helier's growth has been marked by waves aligning with waves of migration to the island.
 The earliest such period of growth for the town seems to be between the Reformation and the Civil War as many French Protestants sought refuge in Jersey, Jersey being a Francophone Protestant state, especially following the Revocation of the Edict of Nantes in 1685.
-The first expansion of the old town was to the weSt Jurat Helier Hue's lands to the north of Charing Cross were sold and developed as Hue Street and Dumaresq Street.
+The first expansion of the old town was to the west.
+Jurat Helier Hue's lands to the north of Charing Cross were sold and developed as Hue Street and Dumaresq Street.
 John Seale bought lands near Charing Cross and developed Seale Street.
-The Vignatine de la Ville officials confirmed their ownership of Mont de la Ville, so developed a new road La Rue des Trois Pigeons (Hill Street) to the south of the Royal Court.
+The Vingtaine de la Ville officials confirmed their ownership of Mont de la Ville, so developed a new road La Rue des Trois Pigeons (Hill Street) to the south of the Royal Court.

 By the start of the 17th century, the town consisted of the modern Royal Square, Hill Street, Regent Road, Church Street, King Street, Queen Street and little else.
 The eastern gateway to the town was Snow Hill, where the roads from the eastern parishes met, and the western gateway Charing Cross (which led to the market square down Broad Street), where King Street met the sandy plains over which Westerners would travel to come to town.
-Therefore, King and Queen Streets formed the core axis for St Helier at this time.
+Therefore, King Street and Queen Street formed the core axis for St Helier at this time.
 Approaches to the town included La Motte Street (for St Saviour), Val Plaisant onto Old Street (for the northern parishes and the Town Mill), and St John's Road.
 The land to the north and southeast of the old town were of considerable value, cultivated as market gardens or planted as orchards.

 Improvements to take place during the 17th century included the walling of the Town Church cemetery, the construction of a prison (which arched over Charing Cross) and the paving of important streets.
 An order of the Royal Court in 1610 led to the improvement of the streets, proprietors being compelled to pave the space before his house to a width of 12 ft, leading to a non-uniform pattern of paving.